google/open-location-code/CONTRIBUTING.md

 The Open Location Code project strongly encourages technical contributions.

-We hope you'll become an ongoing participant in our open source community but we also welcome one-off contributions for the issues you're particularly passionate about.
+We hope you'll become an ongoing participant in our open source community, but we also welcome one-off contributions for the issues you're particularly passionate about.

 - [Filing issues](#filing-issues)
   * [Bugs](#bugs)